innovationinsoftware/tf-vault-intermediate/labs/vault-policies/index.md

 ```
 vault token capabilities $ADMIN_TOKEN sys/auth/approle

-create, delete, read, sudo, update
+create, delete, sudo, update
 ```

-The output displays that this token has create, delete, read, sudo, update capabilities for this path.
+The output displays that this token has create, delete, sudo, update capabilities for this path.

 Retrieve the capabilities of this token for a path `not` defined in the policy.